RareSkills/learn-solidity/content/12-msgsender-and-address(this).md

 }
 ```

-It will return the test address you are using in remix.
+It will return the test address you are using in Remix.

 Now change the test address by hitting the "ACCOUNT" dropdown.
 Then try the function again.
 The address returned will be different.